top of page

 Orders placed via Collaboration Links attribute commissions at no expense to you.

-• Teas: Black, Green, Oolong, White, Pu-erh, Rooibos, Tulsi, Chai, Matcha, Reserve, Iced
+Black, Green, Oolong, White, Pu-erh, Rooibos, Tulsi, Chai, Matcha, Reserve, Iced

-• Herbal: Spearmint, Peppermint, Lavender, Hibiscus, Orange Peel, Tulsi Leaves, Yerba Mate, Anise Seed, Turmeric, Chamomile Flowers, and more
+Spearmint, Peppermint, Lavender, Hibiscus, Orange Peel, Tulsi Leaves, Yerba Mate, Anise Seed, Turmeric, Chamomile Flowers, and more

-• Flavor Profiles: Vanilla, Peach, Banana Bread, Ginger Peach, White Pear, Coconut, Strawberry, Licorice, Lemon Ginger, Cranberry Orange, Cinnamon, Apple Spice, Pumpkin Spice, Chocolate, Lavender, Peppermint, Spearmint, Chestnut, Lemon Balm, Raspberry, Watermelon, Apricot Mango, and more
+Vanilla, Peach, Banana Bread, Ginger Peach, White Pear, Coconut, Strawberry, Licorice, Lemon Ginger, Cranberry Orange, Cinnamon, Apple Spice, Pumpkin Spice, Chocolate, Lavender, Peppermint, Spearmint, Chestnut, Lemon Balm, Raspberry, Watermelon, Apricot Mango, and more

-What About Teabags:
+What About Teabags?

 If you are excited about non-toxic tea, let's make it all make sense and use a non-toxic means of steeping too.
 You might not be ready to let go of the convenience of teabags, but most of those unassuming little packets are hiding a host of toxins.
 Handcrafting your own sachets with Open Door Tea's non-toxic teabags could be a great jump off point for you to brew healthier, safer, and tastier cups of loose-leaf tea.
 I chose to bypass the paper teabags and try the stainless steel infuser that fits right on my cup.
 I haven't used teabags since.
 Stop by my Toxins & Microplastics in Teabags post to gain a little more insight.